godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 the game window there could be instances where the player clicks outside the window, and then the game would lose focus.
 To assure neither of these issues happens, we capture the mouse cursor.

-.. note:: See :ref:`Input documentation <class_Input>` for the various mouse modes.
+.. note:: See :ref:`Input documentation <api:class_Input>` for the various mouse modes.
 We will only be using
           ``MOUSE_MODE_CAPTURED`` and ``MOUSE_MODE_VISIBLE`` in this tutorial series.

 _________